justgage/Kdown/structure.md

         - execute a list of commands based on a "TAG" from the dom
     - out()
         - update the DOM with the model's values
+    - view {}
+        var page;                          // what page currently on var error = true / false           // if there's an error message;
+        var errorText = "this is my error" // what error to display. display();

 #Dom helpers
 - Table {}